OldManUmby/DND.SRD.Wiki/pages/18.monsters/default.md

 **_Vampire Weaknesses_**.
 The vampire has the following flaws:

-_Forbiddance._ The vampire can’t enter a residence without an invitation from one of the occupants.
+_Forbiddance_.
+The vampire can’t enter a residence without an invitation from one of the occupants.

-_Harmed by Running Water._ The vampire takes 20 acid damage if it ends its turn in running water.
+_Harmed by Running Water_.
+The vampire takes 20 acid damage if it ends its turn in running water.

-_Stake to the Heart._ If a piercing weapon made of wood is driven into the vampire’s heart while the vampire is incapacitated in its resting place, the vampire is paralyzed until the stake is removed.
+_Stake to the Heart_.
+If a piercing weapon made of wood is driven into the vampire’s heart while the vampire is incapacitated in its resting place, the vampire is paralyzed until the stake is removed.

-_Sunlight Hypersensitivity._ The vampire takes 20 radiant damage when it starts its turn in sunlight.
+_Sunlight Hypersensitivity_.
+The vampire takes 20 radiant damage when it starts its turn in sunlight.
 While in sunlight, it has disadvantage on attack rolls and ability checks.

 **Actions**